 A surety must be given a copy of his surety undertaking.

-9. Remand etc. of Defendant to Later Date
+9. Remand etc. of Accused to Later Date

-A surety undertaking will refer to the time and place of the defendant’s appearance.
-If his case is to be dealt with at a different time, or a different time and place, the surety will not be liable for the defendant’s non-appearance at such time and place unless the surety undertaking expressly says so.
+A surety undertaking will refer to the time and place of the accused’s appearance.
+If his case is to be dealt with at a different time, or a different time and place, the surety will not be liable for the accused’s non-appearance at such time and place unless the surety undertaking expressly says so.
 In that event, the surety may insist on being notified of the different time, or time and place.

-10. Change of Address, etc.
+10. Change of Address

-A surety must, in writing, notify the court where the defendant is to appear of any change of the surety’s place of residence, employment or business.
+A surety must, in writing, notify the court where the accused is to appear of any change to the surety’s residential address.
 It is an offence not to do so without reasonable cause.
-The penalty is a fine of $1 000.
+The penalty is a fine of up to $1 000.

-11. Action by Surety where Defendant likely to Default
+11. Action by Surety where Accused likely to Default

 A surety who reasonably believes that —

-(a) the defendant is not likely to appear in court; or
+(a) the accused is not likely to appear in court; or

 (b) a bail condition is being, has been or is likely to be broken,

-should notify a police officer in writing and the police officer may have the defendant brought before the court.
-However the surety’s obligations continue until the defendant is brought before the court.
+should notify the prosecutor or a police officer in writing and that person may have the accused brought before the court.
+However the surety’s obligations continue until the accused is brought before the court.

-In cases of urgency where the surety reasonably believes that the defendant is not likely to appear in court or that he has broken any bail condition, he has the power to arrest the defendant.
-The surety must hand him over as soon as is practicable to a police officer who is required to take the defendant before the court.
+In cases of urgency where the surety reasonably believes that the accused is not likely to appear in court or that he has broken any bail condition, he has the power to arrest the accused.
+The surety must hand him over as soon as is practicable to a police officer who is required to take the accused before the court.

-Once the defendant has been so taken before the court the surety undertaking will not be continued in force without the surety’s consent.
+Once the accused has been so taken before the court the surety undertaking will not be continued in force without the surety’s consent.

 12. Cancellation of Surety Undertaking

 A surety may apply to an appropriate judicial officer for cancellation of his surety undertaking.
-The application must be made before the time for the defendant’s appearance.
-However the surety’s obligations continue until the defendant is brought before the court and an order is made cancelling the surety undertaking.
+The application must be made before the time for the accused’s appearance.
+However the surety’s obligations continue until the accused is brought before the court and an order is made cancelling the surety undertaking.

 13. Enforcing Payment by Surety

-Where a defendant fails to appear in court, a surety will be summoned before the court and an order for payment of the amount of his undertaking will be made against him unless he shows that the defendant had a reasonable cause for failing to appear.
+Where an accused fails to appear in court, a surety will be summoned before the court and an order for payment of the amount of his undertaking will be made against him unless he shows that the accused had a reasonable cause for failing to appear.

-If such an order is made, but at a later date the surety learns that there was a reasonable cause for the defendant’s failure, he may apply to the Governor for a refund.
+If such an order is made, but at a later date the surety learns that there was a reasonable cause for the accused’s failure, he may apply to the Governor for a refund.

 14. Cases of Hardship